RWPN management committee Terms of reference

-I’m a ROVI in Somerset.
-I started working with children who have visual impairment in 2006 for the Vision Support Team in Somerset.
+I’m a Habilitation Specialist and Vision Team leader in Somerset.
+I started working with children who have visual impairment in 2006.
 I completed the ROVI course from Newport University in 2013.
 In 2015, I moved from the children’s team to Adults Social Care.
-I have been a member of the RWPN committee for several years and enjoy helping to be a part of promoting and shaping the ROVI role through this sector.
-I help host the South West Regional Group.
+I then returned to work with Children and young people in Somerset in 2022.
+I have been a member of the RWPN committee for many years and enjoy helping to be a part of promoting and shaping the future of the profession through this network.

 I have worked with and for deafblind people for over 37 years, in the Social Care, Charity and the private sector as a Rehab Worker for VI (over 33 years), Deafblind Interpreter, Specialist Assessor and managing deafblind services.
 I enjoy enabling and teaching deafblind people and professionals, writing training courses and tutor on the Degree Level - Specialist Assessments and Rehabilitation modules at BCU.

 Simon Labbett - Chair